Login Form

 SIP Forum Mission

-SIP (Session Initiation Protocol) has emerged as the protocol of choice for setting up conferencing, telephony, multimedia and other types of communication sessions on the Internet.
+SIP (Session Initiation Protocol) has emerged as the protocol of choice for setting up audio and video conferencing, multimedia and other types of real-time communication services.
 SIP may also be used for new types of communications, such as instant messaging and application level mobility across various networks, including wireless, and across user devices.

-The Forum believes we are at the beginning of an explosion of new services under development by significant Internet service providers and by vendors of Internet technology based on SIP.
+The SIP Forum believes we are in the midst of a global transition from a TDM to an IP-based network infrastructure, with an accompanying explosion of new services under development by the global community of communications service providers and by vendors of technology, solutions and systems based on SIP.

 To accomplish its mission, the Forum:

-• Advances product interoperability by holding live interoperability test events, and by defining and creating operational compliance tests.
+• Advances product interoperability by holding live interoperability test events, such as SIPit, and by defining and creating operational compliance tests.

 • Creates white papers and other documents that cover essential aspects of developing and deploying SIP-related IP communications technology, products and services.